 O Lord my God, I will give thanks unto Thee forever.

-These words capture the essence of a heart that has been restored.
-Mourning and sackcloth were symbols of grief, repentance, and affliction in biblical times.
-To have them removed by God Himself speaks of a divine act of healing and renewal.
-God does not merely ease the pain; He replaces sorrow with gladness so that His people may praise Him openly and without restraint.
+To have these removed by God Himself speaks of a divine act of healing, renewal, and transformation.
+God does not simply ease the pain; He replaces sorrow with gladness so that His people may praise Him freely and without restraint.
+This is not a superficial change, but a complete transformation of the inner being.

 10 Hear, O Lord, and have mercy upon me: Lord, be thou my helper.